Christian Lunding

-Niels Christian Lunding was a Danish officer who was known for ordering the Evacuation of Fredericia of the Second Schleswig War as well as being the brother of Conrad Mathias Lunding and Vilhelm Lunding.
+Niels Christian Lunding (19 February 1795 – 26 July 1871) was a Danish officer who was known for ordering the Evacuation of Fredericia of the Second Schleswig War as well as being the brother of Conrad Mathias Lunding and Vilhelm Lunding.

 Biography

 Lunding began as a free corporal in 1808 and in 1810 became a second lieutenant in the Zealand Life Regiment before being transferred to the Ingeniørkorpset in 1812.
 From 1815 to 1840, he was employed by the Corps' Building and Fortress Service, partly in Holstein, partly in Copenhagen, as in 1820 he was promoted to first lieutenant.
-On 1829, he was promoted to staff captain, 1834 to real captain and in 1841, was promoted to Major.
+In 1829, he was promoted to staff captain, 1834 to real captain and in 1841, was promoted to Major.

-In 1842 he was appointed head of the 1st engineering company, but when he was appointed major in 1844, he resigned to return in construction service in the 2nd district.
+In 1842, he was appointed head of the 1st engineering company, but when he was appointed major in 1844, he resigned to return in construction service in the 2nd district.
 In 1848, he was a fortress engineer for Copenhagen and led the execution of various defense works.
 Shortly after the outbreak of the war, however, he became commander of the Field Engineer Detachment and took part in the Battle of Schleswig and in the battles of Nybøl and Dybbøl, after which he was given the rank of lieutenant colonel.
 In 1846, he became a Knight of Dannebrog and in 1848, was awarded the Dannebrogordenens Hæderstegn.